Whether you are starting a new business or entering a new market, you must have

 - Provide data on the current price levels in the industry and price levels over previous

 years.
 This includes prices for final products, intermediate products in the supply

 - Provide data on the profit margins for the various segments of the industry segments.

 - Industry concentration – This is a measure of the number

 of firms in an industry and the size of the predominant firms in the industry.
 It

 - Identify the most important players in the industry.

-- What percent of the market is controlled by the largest companies (for example, the four largest
+- What percent of the market is controlled by the largest companies (for example,

 - What is the market share of each major firm?